Rakshitg600/Notakto-website/FIRST_PR.md

     npm run test
     ```

 * See how your changes look in the app.
-To run a `dev` version of the app with your changes:
+To see your changes in the app:

+    1. Start the Docker Desktop application if it's not already started.
+See [Install Docker Desktop](#install-docker-desktop) to learn more.
     1. Run the following command:

         ```console
-        npm run dev
+        docker compose up --build
         ```

     1. Go to [localhost:3000][7].

+    This command builds the web frontend and the socket server container.
+Then it starts the container service on port `3000` and the server on port `8000`.

+    To stop the container service, do one of the following:

+    * Go to the terminal where you ran the `docker compose` command and press `Ctrl+C`
+    * In another terminal, go to the project's root folder and run the following command:

+        ```console
+        docker compose down
+        ```

-### 4. Push Your Branch and Open a Pull Request
+### 5. Push Your Branch and Open a Pull Request

 Push your updated branch to your forked repository.
 Then open a pull request from this repository to merge your changes into the main code base.